 Additional reductions in black carbon emissions will result from the light-duty sector through ARB's lower LEV III PM limits.
-MECA strongly supported and agreed with ARB's decision to include a 1 mg/mile particle matter standard for light-duty vehicles over the FTP test cycle in their LEV III requirements.
+MECA strongly supported and agreed with ARB's decision to include in their LEV III requirements a 1 mg/mile particulate matter standard for light-duty vehicles over the FTP test cycle.
 In their Tier 3 final regulation, EPA has only harmonized with the LEV III 3 mg/mile FTP PM standard and not included a 1 mg/mile FTP PM standard.
-The 2012 decision by the European Commission to establish a particle number emission standard for light-duty vehicles powered by gasoline direct injection (GDI) engines as a part of their Euro 6 light-duty emission standards provides a more stringent particle emission limit for these GDI vehicles in the same time frame as the Tier 3/LEV III 3 mg/mile PM standard (phase-in for the LEV III/Tier 3, 3 mg/mile PM standard starts in 2017; implementation of the Euro 6 GDI particle number limit of 6 X 10 particles/km [equivalent to the Euro 5 light-duty diesel particle number limit], measured using the European PMP particle measurement protocol, begins in September 2017; see: ec.europa.eu/enterprise/sectors/automotive/documents/directives/motor-vehicles/index\en.htm).
+The 2012 decision by the European Commission to establish a particle number emission standard for light-duty vehicles powered by gasoline direct injection (GDI) engines as a part of their Euro 6 light-duty emission standards provides a more stringent particle emission limit for these GDI vehicles in the same time frame as the Tier 3/LEV III 3 mg/mile PM standard (phase-in for the LEV III/Tier 3, 3 mg/mile PM standard starts in 2017; implementation of the Euro 6 GDI particle number limit of 6 X 1011 particles/km [equivalent to the Euro 5 light-duty diesel particle number limit], measured using the European PMP particle measurement protocol, begins in September 2017; see: